-Ritual magic involves ceremonies intended to manipulate symbols, probabilities, spirits, and the universe.
+Ritual magic involves performing ceremonies intended to manipulate symbols, probabilities, spirits, and the universe.
 It requires the Ritual Magic skill (p.
-49), and anyone with that skill can perform ritual magic, but advantages like Ritual Aptitude (p.
-31) and Ritual Adept (p.
-31) make it easier.
+00), and anyone with that skill can perform ritual magic, but advantages like Ritual Aptitude (p.
+00) and Ritual Adept (p.
+00) make it easier.
 A practitioner of ritual magic is a magician, though different cultures use different titles.

 Ritual magic is divided into Paths, or areas of interest.
 These Paths represent the knowledge of how to produce particular effects.
-Since the Paths all default from Ritual Magic, all magicians have some ability in every Path, although most specialize in one or two areas and have only rudimentary skill in the rest.
+Since the Paths all default from Ritual Magic, all magicians have some ability in all Paths, although most specialize in one or two areas and have only rudimentary skill in the rest.